Cacti/documentation/Script-Data-Query-Walkthrough.md

 You may continue to add more **Graph Templates**, each of them may be related to other output field of the XML file.
-Find, as an example, lots of graph templates associated to the standard `Interface Statistics` Data Query to get an idea what I'm talking about
+Find, as an example, lots of graph templates associated to the standard `Interface Statistics` Data Query to get an idea what I'm talking about.

 ![Script Data Query - Edit](images/dev-dq-26.preview.png)